-Having the ability to identify, monitor and manage mobile devices on wireless and cellular networks within your facility is key to controlling unauthorized devices.
-Through contextual security you can determine specific device compliance with security policies and actively enforce policies by limiting or modifying a device’s capabilities while it is within a secured zone.
+Having the ability to identify, monitor, and manage mobile devices on wireless and cellular networks within your facility is key to controlling unauthorized devices.
+Through contextual security, you can determine specific device compliance with security policies, and you can actively enforce policies by limiting or modifying a device’s capabilities while it is within a secured zone.

 Network Access Control

-Provides you with the real-time visibility and control over smartphones, tablets and mobile PCs on your network.
-With a NAC solution, users can enjoy the productivity benefits of mobile computing devices while you keep the network safe from data loss and malicious threats.
+Providing teams with real-time visibility and control over smartphones, tablets and mobile PCs on your network.
+With an NAC solution, users can enjoy the productivity benefits of mobile computing devices while you keep the network safe from data loss and malicious threats.